ZarnackGroup/racoon_clip/docs/examples.rst

     star_index: "" # optional prebuilt STAR index directory
     read_length: 75 # readlength

-As long as you are in the racoon_clip/example_data directory you can use the config file as it is.
-If you want to run the example from another directory or you analyse your own CLIP2 data, you need to adjust the paths in the config file:
+As long as you are in the racoon_clip/example_data directory, you can use the config file as it is.
+If you want to run the example from another directory or you analyse your own CLIP data, you need to adjust the paths in the config file:

 .. code:: yaml